danilr16/End-Of-Line/README.md

 ```
 ## Database configuration

-In its default configuration, Petclinic uses an in-memory database (H2) which
+In its default configuration, End Of Line uses an in-memory database (H2) which
 gets populated at startup with data.
 The INSERTs are specified in the file data.sql.

-## Working with React Petclinic in your IDE
+## Working with End Of Line in your IDE

 ### Prerequisites
 The following items should be installed in your system: